Medical questions & health advice by board certified doctors

-"Am I gluten intolerant?
+"Am I gluten intolerant?"

 I cant afford testing but need to know if my symptoms mean I am gluten intolerant.
 I have often severe bloating after eating any amount, diarrhea, stabbing pain in my lower right quadrant of my abdomen (went to the doctor and ruled out any reproductive issues...
 I am a female), frequent yeast infections (4 times a year), depression and irritability especially amplified via menstrual cycle, inability to lose weight, headaches (not terribly frequent), occasional itchy scalp by nape of neck (no dandruff), crackling/static sound in my left ear with certain sounds, fatigue, waking throughout the night.
 So I sound like a hypochondriac but I just wanted to list tangible symptoms...
 I really want to know if this could be gluten intolerance but I can't afford to.go to the Dr. Thank you for your time!

 This diagnosis cannot be made without testing and thus you will have to see a doctor in order to obtain the necessary testing to rule out other conditions.
 Irritable bowel syndrome cannot be diagnosed without ruling out other conditions.
 I would suggest that you schedule an appointment with a gastroenterologist.
 This is the type of physician that is most adept at determining whether or not you have a certain GI condition.
 A simple blood test can be helpful in determining whether or not you are gluten intolerant.
 If this is not conclusive, then an upper endoscopy with biopsies of your small bowel is necessary to determine if gluten intolerance causing the bloating and other G.I. symptoms.
 Good luck

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.